Omasiri/myretail/README.md

 ### API Requests
+The API makes use of swagger for documentation.
+Please see <a href="http://targetassignment-env.eba-89qmitrp.us-east-1.elasticbeanstalk.com/swagger-ui.html"> Swagger API documentation</a>

 You may import the postman collection `TargetMyRetail.postman_collection.json` into postman to test the API endpoint.
 * The only endpoint that is open is the /products endpoint.